FlyingSaturn/yawcalc-web/README.md

 Use `mvn spring-boot:run` to run the app.

 I really should thank the coding folks on the Bentovid Discord server for making my static code better.
-Tbh, it would've been a nightmare without them.
+Tbh, it would've been a nightmare without their contributions.